rmholmes/MOM_diatherm_analysis/README.md

 - `Heat_Budget_Plot_Global.m`: This script produces the
-  globally-averaged heat budget in temperature coordinates (e.g. Figs. 2, 7 and 15 of Holmes et al. 2021), including the numerical mixing term.
+  globally-averaged heat budget in temperature coordinates (e.g. Figs. 2, 7 and 15 of Holmes et al. 2021), including the numerical mixing term, for all 13 configurations.
 This script also outputs the globally-integrated numerical mixing and explicit mixing metrics Inet, Mnet and Nnet used in the summary Fig 17.

 - `Heat_Budget_Plot_Spatial.m`: This script produces the
   longitude-latitude spatial structure maps (e.g. Figs. 3, 8, 10,